-The open channel portions of the two creeks located within the Urban Waterfront Designation, Japanese Gulch Creek and Brewery Creek, classify as riparian wetlands, but neither are contained within the shoreline jurisdiction as they are both culverts.
+The open channel portions of the two creeks located within the Urban Waterfront Environment Designation, Japanese Gulch Creek and Brewery Creek, are\classifiedy as riparian wetlands, but neither are contained within the shoreline jurisdiction as they are both culverts.
+There is an intertidal mudflat/marsh or intertidal lagoon north of Picnic Point Creek and Park.
+Specific wetland mapping between the railroad tracks and uplands will occur on a project basis.
 The Japanese Gulch corridor is heavily vegetated with various plant species, and narrow riparian vegetation occurs along the creek itself.
 A Category 2 wetland/detention with dual functions was identified in Japanese Gulch Creek east of the stream and south of Mukilteo Lane outside the shoreline jurisdiction.
 No wetlands associated with Brewery Creek have been identified.